atomicadi/Chemical-kinetics_in-Fortran/FORT_CTST/README.md

 Where, q<sub>‡</sub> is the total partition function of activated complex, q<sub>A</sub> and q<sub>B</sub> are the total partition function of reactant A and B respectively, E<sub>0</sub> = Barrier hight, and R = Gas constant.

+In this project the CTST rate constant is calculated by solving equation (10) through Fortran programming.
+Herein 3 files (mod_1_requirement_scratch.f90, mod2_partition.f90, and mother.f90) are generated in which mod_1_requirement_scratch.f90 is a module file that conatains the requirement values and calculations to solve the partition function (eg Total mass, moment of inertia etc.).
 Command line: ```./TST```